 Additional Maine Lake Resources

-PEARL is supported through a collaboration of research, management, and citizen-volunteer organizations, and is a superb example of cooperative stewardship.
-It is a searchable data base for Maine lakes created in collaboration between the University of Maine and the Maine Department of Environmental Protection (DEP).
+Lakes of Maine (previously known as PEARL) is supported through a collaboration of research, management, and citizen-volunteer organizations, and is a superb example of cooperative stewardship.
+It is a searchable data base for Maine lakes initially created in collaboration between the University of Maine and the Maine Department of Environmental Protection (DEP).
+You can access just about anything there is to know about any given lake or watershed.
+Size, depth, location, fish species, plants are all available.
+The Knowledge Base includes the most current articles and scientific data.

 This resource will not only provide environmental information, but will be a place where you can search specific lakes by name and their exact location using interactive maps and tools.